DOI-ONRR/doi-extractives-data/_how-it-works/default.md

       </div>

       <h3 class="h3-bar">Revenues</h3>
-      <p>When companies extract natural resources on federal lands and offshore areas, they pay revenue to the federal government.
+      <p class="landing-intro_link">When companies extract natural resources on federal lands and offshore areas, they pay revenue to the federal government.
 The government distributes these funds for public use in a variety of ways.</p>
       <p><a href="{{site.baseurl}}/how-it-works/revenues/">Learn how revenues work</a></p>

       <div class="container landing-section">